honytsoi/cb-whale-bell/README.md

 ## Data Privacy

-- All data processing happens in your browser
+- All data processing happens in your browser.
-- No data is ever sent to any server
+- No data is ever sent to any server.
-- Data is stored in your browser's IndexedDB and localStorage
+- **Aggregate user data** (lifetime totals, first/last seen) and **recent detailed events** (e.g., last 30 days, configurable) are stored in your browser's IndexedDB.
+Older detailed events are automatically pruned.
-- You can clear your data anytime through the settings
+- You can clear all stored data anytime through the settings ("Factory Reset").
-- Export your data anytime for backup
+- Export your aggregate data and recent events anytime for backup (Note: JSON format updated in v2.0, merge-on-import is disabled).

 ## Browser Support